 In the event of a workplace injury or illness, New York workers’ comp insurance provides medical coverage and payments for lost wages and permanent disabilities.
 This can include temporary or permanent benefits.
 Workers’ compensation insurance covers all injuries or illnesses that happen in the course and scope of employment.

 Medical care costs covered by New York workers’ comp include costs for medical care, dental care, surgical care, optometry, medically necessary drugs, and assistive devices.
 Except for emergency cases, the healthcare provider who treats the victim must be authorized by the Workers’ Compensation Board to treat injured workers.
 Detailed information about what is covered medically by workers’ comp in New York can be found here.

-Employees are entitled to a portion of lost wages if their injury or illness affects them in one or more of the following ways:
+Employees are also entitled to a portion of lost wages if their injury or illness affects them in one or more of the following ways:

 - It keeps them from work for more than seven days.

 - Their pay is reduced because they now work fewer hours or do other work.

 Lost wage benefits are not paid for the first seven days of the disability unless it extends beyond 14 days.
 After 14 days, employees may receive lost wage benefits from the first workday they were unable to work.